panxiao2014/chatgpt-web-demo/host.and.docker.dual.mode.md

 This project utilize [flask-volt-dashboard](https://github.com/app-generator/flask-volt-dashboard) which supports running application in docker or on the host.
 By furtherly following below steps, it can achieve:
-- Both docker and host running method share the same database file
+- Both docker and host running methods share the same database file
-- Source code change will take effect immediately for both running method
+- Source code change will take effect immediately for both running methods

 ### 1. create a virtual env and install all neccessary libs:
    - virtualenv flask